 Aegon Nederland has a Supervisory Board which is responsible for supervising the policy of the Statutory Management Board and the general course of affairs within Aegon Nederland and its related businesses and entities.
 The Supervisory Board is also responsible for advising the Statutory Management Board.
+The Supervisory Board of Aegon Schadeverzekering comprises of the same individuals as the Supervisory Board of Aegon Nederland, and therefore forms a personal union similar to the Statutory Management Board.

-The Supervisory Board has adopted rules on its way of working and decision making and included that in a Regulation that has been drawn up pursuant to Article 22.6 of the Company's Articles of Association.
-According to this Regulation the supervision by the Supervisory Board shall also include: (i) focusing on the client's interests; (ii) achieving the Aegon Nederland's objectives; (iii) the strategy; (iv) the risks associated with Aegon Nederland's activities, including Aegon Nederland's risk policy and risk appetite; (v) the structure and operation of the internal risk management and control systems; (vi) the financial reporting process; (vii) implementation of the Aegon Nederland Remuneration Policy; and (viii) compliance with the applicable legislation and regulations.
+The Supervisory Board has adopted rules on its way of working and decision making and included that in a charter that has been drawn up pursuant to Article 17.6 of the Company's Articles of Association.
+According to this charter the supervision by the Supervisory Board shall also include: (i) focusing on the client's interests; (ii) achieving the Aegon Nederland's objectives; (iii) the strategy; (iv) the risks associated with Aegon Nederland's activities, including Aegon Nederland's risk policy and risk appetite; (v) the structure and operation of the internal risk management and control systems; (vi) the financial reporting process; (vii) implementation of the Aegon Nederland Remuneration Policy; and (viii) compliance with the applicable legislation and regulations.

-The majority of the members of the Supervisory Board are independent and operate independently in accordance with the Principles and requirements of DNB's Suitability Policy Rule 2012.
+The majority of the members of the Supervisory Board are independent and operate independently in accordance with the principles and requirements of DNB's Suitability Policy Rule 2012.
 Given the members' different professional and educational backgrounds, ages and range of knowledge and experience, the Supervisory Board has a broad-based membership.